JujuAdams/iota/latest/gml-functions.md

 |resetValue  |any            |Value to reset the variable to|
 |[scope]     |instance/struct|Scope to target when managing the variable.
 If no scope is specified, the instance/struct that called this function will be chosen as the scope|

 Adds a variable to be automatically reset at the end of the first cycle per tick.
 A momentary variable will only be reset if the clock needs to execute one or more cycles.
-The variable's scope is typically determined by who calls `.variable_momentary()`, though for structs you may need to specify the optional `[scope]` argument.
+The variable's scope is typically determined by who calls `.VariableMomentary()`, though for structs you may need to specify the optional `[scope]` argument.

 &nbsp;
 </details>

-<details><summary><code>.variable_interpolate(inputVariableName, outputVariableName, [scope])</code></summary>
+<details><summary><code>.VariableInterpolate(inputVariableName, outputVariableName, [scope])</code></summary>
 &nbsp;

 **Returns:** N/A (`undefined`)